 The best cloud storage: Top 5

-Finally, having your critical files backed up on a cloud storage solution means that if you suffer a serious tech failure or are the victim of a catastrophic human error (it happens to the best of us), your work can easily be retrieved.
+Another great advantage to having your critical files backed up on a cloud storage solution is that if you suffer a serious tech failure or are the victim of a catastrophic human error (it happens to the best of us), your work can easily be retrieved.

 Whether you're a freelancer or running your own design business, it's increasingly important to have some kind of cloud storage in place.
 Finding the best cloud storage solution can be a challenge, though, especially now there are so many different services to choose from.